 Load Balancer as a Service (LBaaS)

 Private Cloud Director implements Load Balancer as a Service (LBaaS) using Octavia with OVN (Open Virtual Network) as the provider driver.
-This implementation offers a lightweight and efficient load-balancing solution without the overhead of traditional virtual machine-based approaches.
+This implementation offers a lightweight and efficient load-balancing solution without the overhead of the traditional virtual machine-based approach.

 Prerequisites